-For women with complex heart disease, there is a monthly meeting with the MFM, anesthesia, adult and adult congenital cardiology, and ICU teams to review all patients with cardiac disease in pregnancy, or who are planning pregnancy to allow for effective team planning for care.
-There is also a monthly co-management clinic with MFM and adult congenital cardiology at the UR Maternal-Fetal Medicine location.
-This close collaboration between these services allows our team to effectively care for women with complex heart disease who are considering pregnancy or who are currently pregnant.
+For women with complex heart disease, there is a monthly meeting with the MFM, anesthesia, adult cardiology, adult congenital cardiology, and ICU teams to review pregnant patients with cardiac disease.
+This close collaboration between these services allows our team to effectively care plan for women with complex heart disease who are considering pregnancy or who are currently pregnant.

 Fellows become proficient in both obstetric and gynecologic ultrasound, as well as advanced fetal imaging techniques and fetal echocardiography.
 Fetal procedures are performed at these locations including fetal transfusion (PUBS), shunts, amniocentesis, and CVS.
 Both ultrasound locations also have reproductive genetic counseling on-site.